cybercongress/go-cyber/docs/cyberd.md

 So relevance machine can implement [aggressive pruning strategies](QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb) such as pruning all history of knowledge graph formation or forgetting links that become non-relevant.

-`euler` implementation of relevance machine is based on the most straightforward mechanism which is called cyber•Rank.
+`cyber` implementation of relevance machine is based on the most straightforward mechanism which is called cyber•Rank.

 ## cyber•Rank